StanfordSpezi/learnspezi/docs/index.md

     ---
     Get up and running with Spezi in minutes.
 Learn how to create your first Spezi application.

+-   📚 **Tutorials**
+    ---
+    Step-by-step guides to build real-world Spezi applications.
+From basic setup to advanced features.

 -   📖 **Core Concepts**
     ---
     Understand the fundamental building blocks of Spezi: Standards, Modules, and the ecosystem.